 Community Development's revenue budget decreases by 13% to R43.8 million.
-The expenditure budget decreases by 6.7% to R1 billion.
+The expenditure budget decreases by 11.3% to R994.4 million.
+The decrease is mainly due to the centralization of communication, legal fees, grass cutting and security services.
 Below is a highlight of programmes that are within the budget:

-- Driving the service with pride campaign; - Inner city regeneration, including key economic nodes; - Citizen participation, empowerment and citizen/customer care; - Enhanced access to ICT infrastructure, including free Wi-Fi; - Fast-tracking service delivery, especially to poorer communities; and - Cutting wasteful expenditure on non core functions and.
+- Driving the service with pride campaign; - Inner city regeneration, including key economic nodes; - Citizen participation, empowerment and citizen/customer care; - Enhanced access to ICT infrastructure, including free Wi-Fi; - Fast-tracking service delivery, especially to poorer communities; and - Cutting wasteful expenditure on non core functions.